October 6, 2017

 TPG are even building their own network and plan to be the lowest cost provider in the country.
 Other networks will have to compete, or lose market share.

 Ultimately, it will be great for you and me, the end consumer.

 Recently, I did a bit of scanning around to see what kind of deals are around at the moment.

 Personally, paying anything over $30 per month I would consider excessive.
-Especially since many households also have wi-fi, reducing the data needs for their smartphones.

-It’s definitely a good idea to review your plan regularly, because the deals are constantly changing.
+And it’s definitely a good idea to review your plan regularly, because the deals are constantly changing.

 So after looking around, it seems like we’re still on one of the best deals out there for us.
 How does your deal stack up?